Payroll

-A payroll is the list of employees of some company that is entitled to receive payments as well as other work benefits and the amounts that each should receive.
-Along with the amounts that each employee should receive for time worked or tasks performed, payroll can also refer to a company's records of payments that were previously made to employees, including salaries and wages, bonuses, and withheld taxes, or the company's department that deals with compensation.
+A payroll is a list of employees of a company who are entitled to compensation and other work benefits, along with the amounts each should receive.
+The term can also refer to a company's records of past employee payments, including wages, salaries, bonuses, and withheld taxes, or to the department responsible for managing compensation.
 A company may handle all aspects of the payroll process in-house or can outsource aspects to a payroll processing company.

 Payroll in the U.S. is subject to federal, state and local regulations including employee exemptions, record keeping, and tax requirements.

+In recent years, there has been a significant shift towards cloud-based payroll solutions.
+These platforms offer advantages such as cost savings, scalability, and real-time data access, making them increasingly popular among businesses of all sizes.
+According to a report by USD Analytics, the global cloud-based payroll software market is projected to grow from $10.8 billion in 2023 to $20.5 billion by 2030, reflecting a compound annual growth rate (CAGR) of 9.6%.

 Frequency

 Companies typically process payroll at regular intervals.
 This interval varies from company to company and may differ within the company for different types of employee.

 According to research conducted in February 2022 by the U.S. Department of Labor and the Bureau of Labor Statistics, the four most common pay frequencies in the United States were: